-Understanding that physical activity contributes to the healthy functioning of the body and mind and is an essential component of a healthy lifestyle.

-Recognising that regular physical activity that is fit for purpose, safe and enjoyable has the greatest impact on physical, mental and social wellbeing.
+- Understand that physical activity contributes to the healthy functioning of the body and mind and is an essential component of a healthy lifestyle. - Recognise that regular physical activity that is fit for purpose, safe and enjoyable has the greatest impact on physical, mental and social wellbeing.

 These movements, skills and techniques will be formatively assessed during a variety of physical and competitive activities.
-Teachers will use visual observation and picture record of pupils' progress throughout the activity.
+Teachers will use visual observation and picture records or written descriptions of pupils' progress throughout the activity.